 Repeat steps until all tomatoes are skinned and chopped.
 You may need to let your water come back to heat in between batches in the blancher.

-Remember, when canning stewed tomatoes like this, you can safely adjust the type of pepper you use in stewed tomatoes.
+Remember, with a stewed tomatoes recipe like this, you can safely adjust the type of pepper you use.

 Use a hotter variety for a spicy jar.
 Use bell or banana peppers for mild.
 Just don’t change the quantity or ratio of tomatoes to vegetables.

-You can chop your onions and peppers either by hand, or chunk them up and place in a food processor!
+You can chop your vegetables either by hand, or chunk them up and place in a food processor!
 Love my food processor.
 The size of the pepper is not vital.
 You just want them chopped.
 If you use a processor, don’t overdo it!
 You can practically liquefy them.
 Don’t go that far. 🙂

 Did you note the lack of pictures of onion chopping?
 That is because this day I had particularly potent onions and I was trying to just get them chopped as quickly as possible!
 No time for pictures because my eyes were tearing so badly. (sigh) What I do for my family. 🙂